ibmjstart/bluemix-wordpress/README.md

 ## Configure SendGrid
 The SendGrid plugin is included by default, but must be activated.
 To add email support to your WordPress site:

   1. Create a SendGrid instance from the Bluemix catalog and bind it to your WordPress app
   2. Log in to your WordPress dashboard and enable the SendGrid plugin
   3. Select `Settings > SendGrid` and enter your SendGrid credentials (available via "Show Credentials" in the web UI or `cf env` from the [cf cli](https://github.com/cloudfoundry/cli))
   4. Configure the other email settings:
     * Name: The name that you want the email to be from.
     * Sending Address: The address that the email appears to originate from.
     * Reply Address: The email that replies are sent to.
 Choose a working, existing email that you use.
     * Categories: Any categories that you want to attach to your messages.

 ## Activate the WP Super Cache Plugin
 1. Navigate to the plugins page in the admin dashboard.
 2. Find the WP Super Cache plugin in the list and click Activate
-3. A message at the top of the page says, "WP Super Cache is disabled.
+3. A message at the top of the page says,

+    ```
+"WP Super Cache is disabled.
 Please go to the plugin admin page to enable caching."
 Click on the plugin admin page.
+    ```

-  * If you are directed to a page that says, "Permalink Structure Error", a custom URL or permalink structure is required for the plugin to work correctly.
-Go to the Permalinks Options Page to configure the permalinks.
-Click the Permalinks Options Page link and choose a new permalink structure.
-Hit Save Changes.
+4. If you are directed to a page that says, "Permalink Structure Error", a custom URL or permalink structure is required for the plugin to work correctly.
+    * Go to the Permalinks Options Page to configure the permalinks.
+    * Click the Permalinks Options Page link and choose a new permalink structure.
+    * Hit Save Changes.
 A common choice here is month and name.

-4. Navigate to the WP Super Cache settings under the Settings Tab.
-Turn caching on.
+5. Navigate to the WP Super Cache settings under the Settings Tab.
+6. Turn caching on.
 Hit Update Status.

-You are now using caching.
+**Congratulations!
+You are now using caching!**

 ## Customize Your WordPress
 WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org)